Human evolution and contributors to Paleontology on stamps, postal stationeries and postmarks of Estonia

 souvenir sheets and booklets a year, with an annual total face value

-far there are no stamp of the country that directly related to
+So far there are no stamp of the country that directly related to Paleontology

-All countries participated in the project issued a stamp with
+All of the countries that participated in the theme issued the same stamp

 "On the stamp the artist shows that work made man from the ape